-If you’re the kind who likes some milk in your tea and coffee but just can’t stomach the taste of cow’s milk, you’re not alone.
+If you enjoy some milk in your tea and coffee, but just can’t stomach the taste of cow’s milk, you’re not alone.
 While you may not necessarily be lactose intolerant, it's possible that you may not be crazy about the flavor or aftertaste of milk.
 Of course, it does help if you have options—especially one with multiple health benefits.
 Now, almond milk is a popular non-dairy alternative and is a favorable substitute if you’re vegan or lactose intolerant or just plain picky.

 As a matter of fact, almond milk proves to be the best alternative in comparison to other non-dairy substitutes—hemp, oats or soy milk—because almond milk is a superfood that’s packed with an array of vitamins and minerals that specifically benefit those who don’t get enough dairy.
 Here’s how you can benefit from this non-dairy substitute: